In the guide

 Schmallenberg virus (SBV) - named after the German North Rhine town where it was first identified - was first reported in November 2011 and is known to cause congenital malformations in cattle, sheep, goats, and possibly alpacas and deer.

 Thought to be transmitted by midges from mainland Europe, this disease was first confirmed as present in the UK in January 2012.
-Whilst not notifiable, livestock keepers are asked to contact their veterinary surgeon if they if they suspect SBV in newborn cattle or stillborns.
+Whilst not notifiable, livestock keepers are asked to contact their veterinary surgeon if they suspect SBV in newborn cattle or stillborns.

 Schmallenberg virus has been detected in Austria, Belgium, Denmark, Estonia, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Spain, Sweden, Switzerland and the UK.